 Since environmental engineers focus on the environment, there is usually a component of outdoor work to their jobs.
 Many work in industry, but some work with government from local communities to federal agencies.
 Their work hours are typically the standard 40-hour week, but can vary with the project or type of employer they work for.

-The starting salary for an environmental engineer:
+The average annual salary for an entry-level environmental engineer is $57,411.*

 - Design methods of accurately measuring acid rain, car emissions, and ozone depletion